Call 724-983-5441 to volunteer

 Volunteering at Sharon Regional offers the opportunity to grow and utilize your special talents to help those who rely on us for their care.

-For an application, interview, or for more information about volunteering or the auxiliary, e-mail email@example.com, call us at 724-983-3805 or stop at the Volunteer Office between 8 a.m. and 4 p.m. weekdays.
+For an application, interview, or for more information about volunteering e-mail firstname.lastname@example.org, call us at 724-983-5441 or stop at the Volunteer Office between 8 a.m. and 4 p.m. weekdays.

 Applications are now online, both for adult and teenagers.
 Simply click on the form you want, print, complete, sign, and deliver or mail to the Volunteer Office.